multi-learn/summit/README.md

 With `top_directory` being the last directory in the `pathF` argument

 ##### If you already have an HDF5 dataset file it must be formatted as :
-One dataset for each view called `ViewX` with `X` being the view index with 2 attribures :
+One dataset for each view called `ViewX` with `X` being the view index with 2 attributes :
 * `attrs["name"]` a string for the name of the view
 * `attrs["sparse"]` a boolean specifying whether the view is sparse or not
 * `attrs["ranges"]` a `np.array` containing the ranges of each attribute in the view (for ex. : for a pixel the range will be 255, for a real attribute in [-1,1], the range will be 2).